A healthy appetite is vital for general wellbeing. The body relies on nutrients from food to function properly.

 Low blood sugar is referred to as hypoglycemia, often referred to as a “hypo.”

 Hypoglycemia occurs when blood glucose level falls below 70 mg/dL.
 When blood sugar is low, it causes harmful and disruptive symptoms.
-Prolonged periods of severe hypoglycemia can cause insulin shock.
-Insulin shock can be life-threatening and lead to coma and death if it’s not treated promptly.
+Prolonged periods of severe hypoglycemia can cause diabetic shock.
+Diabetic shock can be life-threatening and lead to coma and death if it’s not treated promptly.

 There are different levels of hypoglycemia, which correlate with the severity of the hypo.